gravatarphp/gravatar/README.md

 * `f`, `forcedefault` -- Tell Gravatar to use the default image even if there is a matching Gravatar
 * `r`, `rating` -- The audience rating (`G`, `R`, etc.) to restrict the Gravatar to

-If the value fails validation, the avatar URL will not include that parameter.
+If the value fails validation, an `InvalidArgumentException` will be thrown.
 Any parameters not listed above are not sanitized or validated in anyway.

 ## Notes